 Now that's got to make anyone feel good, it did for me.
 This could be you receiving these e-mails but about your website.

 If you would like to try something different by passing on your experience and passion about what you know and love to others, then follow my lead by contacting "Site Build It."
 They will take you by the hand step by step to develop your very own website.

 I don't recommend much and never do unless I try it first.
 I can honestly say unlike most website providers, "Site Build It" is the only company I strongly recommend to help you create your own website.

 I have been with them now for many years with my site "garden-planting-tips.com."
 I have found them to be honest, reliable, and they take you by the hand step-by-step along the way to develop your own site.

 As I said earlier, I knew nothing about putting up a website, but they explained in an easy to understand way what to do and how to go about it.
 And believe me, when it comes to computers or even putting up a website, I believe my brain has more garden dirt in it than grey matter.
 But never the less, "Site Build It" got me going until I finally got the hang of it.
 They adopt the attitude "Rome wasn't built in a day."
 Well I got there and so did hundreds of other people with no website experience.

 For me, doing something different by building my own website would not have happened without "Site Build Its" help.

 Take a moment and read what "Site Build It" has to offer and how it can benefit you.

-I'm also here for you if you have any questions about "Site Build It"or how they helped me.
+I'm also here for you if you have any questions about "Solo Build It"or how they helped me.